NourAlJaal/Code-Camp-IIII/README.md

 # Code-Camp-III
-Determining and visualizing the dominant colors in art paintings throughout the years.
+Determining the dominant colors in art paintings throughout the years and visualizing it using Vega-Lite and a server.